Mujahideen Brigades: Kidnapping of the Bibas family

 On 19 February 2024 the Mujahideen Brigades's spokesperson Abu Bilal confirmed that three members of the Bibas family had been killed in an Israeli airstrike about three weeks after being kidnapped by the Mujahideen Brigades on 7 October 2023.
 He accused Netanyahu of "deliberately targeting them with his army's missiles to evade paying the price due for their liberation".

 Hamas also offered to release Yarden Bibas for the funeral in November 2023.
 Yarden was in Hamas' own custody, separate from the other family members held by the Mujahideen Brigades.
 Israel rejected the offer and Yarden remained in Gaza for a further 14 months.
 When Yarden Bibas was released in early 2025, the IDF claimed that they still could not confirm if the other family members were alive or dead.
 Israel "demand Hamas clarify" their status.
 According to the ceasefire deal living women and children were supposed to be released first and dead bodies last.

 On 17 February 2025 Hamas announced that the bodies of the Bibas family would be released with other dead hostages, as agreed by the ceasefire deal.
 Some reports implied that Hamas themselves had decided for themselves to release the Bibas family's bodies first, and possibly ahead of schedule.
 The negotiator Khalil al-Hayya said the Hamas movement "decided to hand over four bodies on Thursday, among them (those of) the Bibas family".

-When the Brigades released the bodies of Shirin Bibas and her children the Brigades stated that they themselves had captured the family and reiterated the accusations that the Israeli military has killed the family.
+When the Brigades released the bodies of Shiri Bibas and her children the Brigades stated that they themselves had captured the family and reiterated the accusations that the Israeli military has killed the family.
 Despite this, some major news sources in the Western media, and far right leaders in the United States, falsely claimed the family had been captured by "Hamas" (the political wing associated with the Qassam Brigades), which contradicted even Israeli sources.

-When the bodies were returned to Israel, Israeli operatives claimed that the body returned as Shirin Bibas was not the best.
+When the bodies were returned to Israel, Israeli operatives claimed that the body returned as Shiri Bibas was not the best.
 They claimed ruled out any other hostage with DNA testing and they IDF posted a tweet that described her as an "anonymous unidentified body".

 The Mujahedeen Movement and Hamas Movement issued several statements in response.
 Hamas included a Hebrew translation of theirs.